ETHZ-INS/BehaviorFlow/README.md

 clustering algorithms).
 In addition metadata can be added to the object that describes experimental design and grouping variables.
-The data object can then be passed to a number of helper functions that can perform a variety of analyses such as clustering-to-clustering mapping, 2D embedding of samples, Two group analyses between sets of samples and many more.
+The data object can then be passed to a number of helper functions that can perform a variety of analyses such as clustering-to-clustering mapping, Behavior Flow Analysis (BFA) between two groups, Behavior Flow Fingerprinting (BFF) and many more.

 All the code contained in this markdown file is written so it can be